MileHacker Logo

 Wildfires

 Risk increases during dry seasons.
-May lead to park alerts and closures.
+May lead to park notifications and closures.

 Winter Hazards

-Heavy snow and ice can close roads and make travel hazardous, especially at higher elevations.
+Heavy snow and ice can close roads and make travel hazardous, especially up in the mountains.

 Critical Alerts